ntewari29/SuperMarketPriceManager/README.md

 Supermarket Price Manager is a tool aimed at providing retailers and multi-channel merchants with a competitive price manager.
 The software is designed following the TDD principles and are onboarded onto a CI/CD pipeline.

 # Introduction
-Super Market Price Manager enables retailers and multi-channel merchants to manage their inventory and offer competitive price, the software is one stop shop for all you pricing needs and offers its users a view to ensure that the functionality is intact by means of a CI pipeline.
+Super Market Price Manager enables retailers and multi-channel merchants to manage their inventory and offer competitive price, the software is one stop shop for all your pricing needs and offers its users a view to ensure that the functionality is intact by means of a CI pipeline.

 ## Features Offered
    a.
 TBU